 As the health and wellness industry continues to grow exponentially, more people are turning to plant-based or vegan diets.
 However, just because products are made from plants doesn’t mean that there are no animal products involved.
 Such is the case with wines; unfortunately, many don’t qualify as vegan wine due to the ingredients used in the production process.

-Vegan wines are made without using animal products during the winemaking process.
+Vegan wine is made without using animal products during the winemaking process.
 This requirement affects all stages of the process, especially the fining stage, where producers of regular wines often use animal products.

 In this article, we will clarify how the production of vegan wine differs from non-vegan winemaking, and how you can recognize vegan wines.